DigitalPublishingToolkit/OurCommons/md/08IaioneFoster.md

 In both cases, the concept of “pooling” seems to capture the true essence of commons-based projects and policies in the urban environment.
-For these reasons, we have identified in our work two core principles underlying many kinds of urban commons as an enabling state^11^ and pooling economies^29^.
+For these reasons, we have identified in our work two core principles underlying many kinds of urban commons as an enabling state and pooling economies.^11,29^

 We also observed for instance that technology in cities plays a key role in enabling collaboration and sustainability, as well as pooling users